HOOLIGANISM

 We spoke to Rev. Fr.
 Travis Gabriel, Rector of St Joseph’s College, Colombo 10.
 He had to make some tough calls and had to face challenging situations during this year when it came to sports at Darley Road.
 Two of the toughest incidents he faced were in two contrasting situations.
 One was at the annual big match where ill-disciplined crowds disrupted the match and the other was at Bogambara where his 1st XV rugby team was mercilessly beaten up by the host team and their supporters.

 “We want them to be competitive but uphold the spirit of the game out there.
-At the same time, as spectators we (Old Boys and parents) have a big role to play.
-We need to ensure we enjoy the performance of the players and conduct ourselves in a responsible manner without disturbing the game, the players or the others.
+At the same time, as spectators, we (Old Boys and parents) have a big role to play.
+We need to ensure we enjoy the performance of the players and responsibly conduct ourselves without disturbing the game, the players or the others.
 It’s good to see old boys rallying around their respective schools.
 But they need to adhere to the rules and regulations.
 They don’t have any right to disrupt the proceedings or the game.

 “When you look back at what happened during this year’s Josephian-Peterite big match, there were disruptions where some old boys were regularly invading the field.
 It was clear on that day, one team, that was St Peter’s College, was heading for victory and some of the supporters of St Joseph’s College were deliberately trying to delay the game.
 Unfortunately, we couldn’t control the crowd too.